peter890331/PokeStop_Showcase-Potential_Coords_Finder-English_Version/README.md

 What's more, if a player has won the first place 100 times in the Showcase, that's when the medal reaches platinum level, will get a Ph.
 D. Pikachu, widely known, it's hard to get first place in the Showcase when playing in the city, that's why this Ph.
 D. Pikachu is so rare.
 <img src= "https://github.com/peter890331/PokeStop_Showcase-Potential_Coords_Finder-English_Version/blob/figures/figures/pikachu.png" width="100px">
-Therefore, for cheating players, there is no need to wait for cooldown time to participating a Showcase, players can fly to time zones where the Showcase is about to end, go to a less populated area, participate in those unoccupied Showcase, can easily get the first place once, after the local Showcase, then fly directly to the next time zone and continue, in this way, can accumulate to the first place for a 100 times faster.
+Therefore, for cheating players, there is no need to wait for cooldown time to participating a Showcase, players can fly to those time zones where the Showcase is about to end, go to a less populated area, participate in those unoccupied Showcases, can easily get the first place once, after the local Showcases, then fly directly to the next time zone and continue, in this way, can accumulate to the first place for a 100 times faster.

 However, a pokémon can only win first place once, so should prepare a few more designated pokémon.

 ## Overview
-This webpage will provide cheating players to find the local coordinates of Showcase in other time zones that are about to end and **maybe** are unoccupied, which I have added manually from time to time for informational purposes only.
+This webpage provide cheating players to find the local coordinates of Showcase in other time zones that are about to end and **may not** be occupied, which are added manually by me from time to time for informational purposes only.

-These coordinates only mean that the area **may** be less populated, and in my experience I think **may** have a better chance of finding unoccupied Showcase, but it's mostly just luck of the draw.
+These coordinates only mean that the area **may** be less populated, and in my experience I think **may** have a better chance of finding unoccupied Showcases, but it's mostly just luck of the draw.

 And these are what I call Potential Coords.
-(Although the Showcase is held at a regular PokeStop each season, it is not always possible after a season change, so I focus on providing local coordinates.)
+(Although Showcases is held at regular PokeStops each season, it is not always possible after season change, so I focus on providing local coordinates.)

 Equipment and Software Requirements:
   1. A phone or computer with a browser.